Chile: Risk Assessment

 - Member of the OECD and the Pacific Alliance

-- Exposure to climate and earthquake risks
+- Exposure to climatic and earthquake risks

 - Inadequate research and innovation

-- Income disparity and poor education system
+- Income and wealth disparity, poor education and health systems